10 Ways to Comfort the Dying

 Just one or two, in a low and comforting tone of voice, is perfect.

-4. Lower the lights.
+4. Lower the Lights

-Bright lights can annoy or disturb dying people.
-Therefore, turn off overhead lights and use small lamps in the corners of the room for any lighting needs.
-If they’re a candle person, get some unscented candles for the room.
-They can be quite peaceful and lovely.
 Natural light can comfort the dying.
 If so, open blinds, curtains, or windows.
 Make sure they spend some time on their side if necessary to see outside when they open their eyes.

-5. Be alert to discomfort.
+5. Be Alert to Discomfort

-For example, is your loved one’s mouth dry?
-Then use sponge sticks dipped in water to frequently moisten the mouth and lips.
 Our bodies dehydrate during the dying process, which can cause uncomfortable dryness.
 This simple gesture makes all the difference in the world and is one of the best ways to comfort the dying.

-6. Touch gently.
+6. Touch Gently

 Before you move or turn your loved one, softly tell them what’s happening.
 Be gentle.
 Hold your loved one’s hand or gently massage as long as it seems soothing.
-In the last few hours of life, stop touching so they can focus on dying rather than continue a connection to a physical realm they’re leaving.

-7. Listen and observe.
+7. Listen and Observe

 The most important way to comfort the dying is to pay attention to their state of being.
 Listen and observe to know when they’re uncomfortable.
-They can no longer tell you verbally so you must be in tune with non-verbal forms of communication.
-Use empathy and kindness to guide you as you gently change things (taking away a heavy blanket, for example, or providing ice chips) to help provide comfort.
+Experienced hospice nurses and death doulas can help you be in tune with common, non-verbal forms of communication.

-8. Support spiritual needs.
+8. Support Spiritual Needs

 Allow your loved ones to reflect on their life, beliefs, values, or faith.
 Do not appear alarmed or judgmental.
 Certainly, let them ask about ways they’ll be remembered or celebrated.
 Provide comfort if they need to be forgiven or loved.
-Listen and provide space for this type of inquiry.

-You can also ask if they want something specific to read, like prayers or poems to comfort the dying.
-Some songs, instrumental music, or religious traditions might also comfort the dying.
-Do not be attached to any sort of answer, just do what they ask or provide a listening ear to whatever concerns they have.
-This is most helpful.
+You can also ask if they want you to read something specific, like prayers or poems to comfort the dying.
+Some songs, instrumental music, or religious traditions might also be appropriate.

-9. Recognize when death is near.
+9. Recognize When Death is Near

 It’s not always easy to know when someone is about to die.
 Here are some familiar signs that death may be days or hours away.
 These include: